10 Jun How Ageing Affects your Feet?

 - The house should be clean and the surroundings should be healthy.
 If the person has issues with allergies, make sure to implement air filters in the house to keep the air clean.

 - Trim toenails periodically.

-- Most of the elderly feet problems occur due to improper or worn out footwear.
+- Most elderly foot problems occur due to improper or worn-out footwear.
 Consult a specialist to get detailed information on the type of footwear or insoles that would help the elderly in their daily activities.

 - Get medical attention whenever needed.
 Never hide pain or discomfort.

 We, at TriBeCa Care, care about you, and your family.
 Our Elder Care is categorically structured to provide the elderly with the support that they deserve.
 If you have any further queries then feel free to reach us.
 Call us at + 913366064208 or request a callback.
 Email us at email@example.com